Puffing Billy Railway: History

-The railway had attracted a number of colloquial names locally before Puffing Billy became the dominant one.
-Services stopped in 1953 after a landslide blocked the line between Selby and Menzies Creek, and it was formally closed in 1954.
-At the end of 1954, the Victorian Railways sought to minimise their financial risks if the railway was to reopen.
-Harold L. Hewett, a teacher at Melbourne Grammar School, organised a rally attended by 400 people at Upper Ferntree Gully station on 4 January 1955 to try to save the railway.
+The original line was opened in 1900 with the intention of serving timber traffic out of Gembrook as well as local farming produce along the whole route of the line and to serve the Nobelius nursery & orchard.
+Holiday goers heading to Belgrave also became a massive draw card in the 1920s for passenger traffic.
+The railway had attracted a number of.
+The railway was popular with locals living in the area throughout its operational history as public transport and services never ceased although they reduced with the end of world war 2 and dwindled in the early 1950s reduced to 1 train a week and a road motor service.
+Operations stopped in 1953 after a landslide blocked the line between Selby and Menzies Creek, and it was formally closed in 1954. with the Victorian Railways not deeming the endeavour financially viable to reopen as the railway had not made a single profit since its opening in 1900.

 Preservation

 Following closure, a few farewell specials operated on the remaining usable section to Belgrave, and these proved very popular.
 On 1 October 1955, the Puffing Billy Preservation Society was formed to keep the railway running indefinitely.
 They operated trains to Belgrave until 1958 when services again ceased for conversion to a broad-gauge, electrified suburban line.
 The society started work on restoring the Belgrave to Lakeside section.
 Rover Scouts attending the 7th World Rover Moot held at Wonga Park assisted in the clearing of the line between Belgrave and Menzies Creek as part of the event's community service component.
 On 28 July 1962 trains resumed running between Belgrave and Menzies Creek.

 Operations were extended over the remainder of the original line, opening to Emerald on 31 July 1965 and Lakeside on 18 October 1975 before reaching Gembrook, which was opened on 18 October 1998.
 The first trains to Gembrook carried children from the primary schools along the Belgrave–Gembrook corridor, two of which directly adjoin the railway and the remainder not more than a street away.

-The railway operates daily (except for Christmas day) between Belgrave and Lakeside, with services to Gembrook on Sundays.
-Its infrastructure is restored and recreated to reflect the heyday of the line between 1900 and 1930, and is operated with some of the railway practices from the Victorian Railways of that era, such as using the "Staff and Ticket" safeworking system.
+The railway operates daily (except for Christmas day and adverse weather days) Its infrastructure is restored and recreated to reflect the heyday of the line between 1900 and 1930, and is operated with some of the railway practices from the Victorian Railways of that era, such as using the "Staff and Ticket" safeworking system.
 In the 2016/17 financial year, Puffing Billy carried 487,237 passengers, up more than 60,000 from the previous financial year.